filestack/filestack-swift/README.md

 To integrate FilestackSDK into your Xcode project using Carthage, specify it in your `Cartfile`:

-`github "filestack/filestack-swift" ~> 2.5.2`
+`github "filestack/filestack-swift" ~> 2.6.0`

 Run `carthage update` to build the framework and drag the built `FilestackSDK.framework` into your Xcode project.
-Additionally, add  `Alamofire.framework`  to the embedded frameworks build phase of your app's target.

 ### Swift Package Manager